Garden of Eden Indoor Farming

 - We develop urban vertical gardening projects in cooperation with non-profits, churches, schools and small businesses.

-- We develop new economic engines in disadvantaged communities.
+- We cultivate new economic engines in disadvantaged communities.

 - We provide guidance regarding capital formation, equipment, logistics, training, production, distribution and management skills.
 Each local producer provides space, personnel and local transportation and networking.